kubeflow/community/wg-manifests/charter.md

 - Communicate with the application owner regarding releases and versioning

 ### With Users / Distribution Owners
-- Distributions are strongly opinionated derivatives of Kubeflow platform/manifests, for example replacing all databases with closed source managed databases from AWS, GKE, Azure, ...
+- Distributions are opinionated derivatives of Kubeflow platform/manifests, for example replacing all databases with closed source managed databases from AWS, GKE, Azure, ...
 - A distribution can be created by an arbitrary amount of users / companies in private or in public by deriving from Kubeflow platform/manifests, see the definition above
 - Coordinate with "distribution owners" / users to take part in the testing of Kubeflow releases.

+### Out of scope

+- We do not support a specific deployment tool (e.g., ArgoCD, Flux)
+- The default installation shall not contain deep integration with external cloud services or closed source solutions, instead we aim for Kubernetes-native solutions and light authentication and authorization integration with external IDPs

 ## Roles and Organization Management